Application of LASER in Mechanical Engineering

-Process involving heating and cooling under the controlled conditions of a material to obtain certain desirable properties is known as heat treatment.
+Process and application of LASER involving heating and cooling under the controlled conditions of a material to obtain certain desirable properties is known as heat treatment.

 1. Laser surface alloying